RoopeMaatta/Bikeapp2024/README.md

 docker compose up --build --renew-anon-volumes
 ```
 (This may take a few minutes)
-4. Check in your terminal that the compose has finished
+4. Check in your terminal that the compose has finished for each container:
+- bikeapp2024-backend-1   | Server is running on port 3000
+- bikeapp2024-db-1        | <timestamp> LOG: database system is ready to accept connections
+- bikeapp2024-frontend-1  | VITE v4.5.0  ready in <time>
 5. Open your browser to http://localhost: 5173

 _______________________________________________________________________